 I’d like to invite you to join me and my friend Jeff Goins for a free, LIVE platform-building teleseminar on Thursday, June 20th at 8:00 p.m.
 Eastern Time (7:00 p.m.
 Central, 6:00 p.m.
 Mountain, 5:00 p.m.
 Pacific).
 During the call, I’ll be interviewing Jeff, who will share how he …

 Agents and publishers are looking for authors with meaningful platforms.
 Most look at specific social media stats as a proxy for this.
-These stats include those specifically related to blogging, Facebook, and Twitter.
+Here are six stats that most agents and publishers deem relevant.

 As a blogger, I love getting comments.
 This is one major way in which blogging is different from all other forms of writing.
 You get near-instant feedback.
 This is tremendously gratifying, but it can also be a challenge to keep up with them.